lukasfend/lux-kernel/README.md

 - Expand the shell with filesystem-style commands once storage drivers exist.

 Have fun hacking on lux-kernel!
 If you get stuck, re-read the sections above—they walk through every moving part of the current system.

+## TODOS:
+* Fix shell interrupts being handled in he command executors - use a global system instead
+* Optimize for usage visually - using a 640x480 display with at least 16 colors.